hauensteina/nibbler/README.md

 # Nibbler for a REST Server

-This a version of Nibbler which is able to communicate with a remote REST version of Leela Chess Zero.
+This a version of Nibbler modified to communicate with a remote REST version of Leela Chess Zero.

 The idea is that anybody can just use lc0 without